Meet the Team!

 Feel free to reach out!

-Brittany Frenette works within the Outreach section of the Christmas Tree Council of Nova Scotia.
+Brittany Frenette works within the Management and Outreach section of the Christmas Tree Council of Nova Scotia.
 From event planning to coordinating the quarterly Nova Scotia Christmas Tree Journal, she has many roles in managing the team and our outreach strategies.

 Brittany is the General Manager and has been with the Council since December 2017.
 Coming to CTCNS with a background in Health & Human Services, she has spent many years working in Program Development and Management and truly has gained a passion for working within this growing and engaged industry.
 It truly is great to be a part of the Christmas Tree Community.